 Holguin Returns to Rabaul

-On this first trip in 1981, Holguin was accompanied by Hal Winfrey.
-Together, they met Brian Bennett who took them to the Baining Mountains and located Mrs. Inui, who tended to Holguin's wounds when he was taken to Arumbum village.
+On his first trip in 1981, Holguin was accompanied by former pilot Hal Winfrey.
+Together, they met Brian Bennett who took them to the Baining Mountains to Arumbum village.
+There, they located Mrs. Inui, who tended to Holguin's wounds and helped nurse him.